Clivia117/nwchem-example-for-PAH-molecular/README.md

 ### 3 producing more displacement structure from original xyz
 - running change_position.py by ch_pos.sh
 ### 4 running asenwchem_ef_disp.py by nwchem_disp.sh
-### 5 turn output *.nwo file to json, note that: you should divide them to two json file, one is only contain nwo from original xyz, the other one is contain nwo from diplacement xyz.